Noordhollandsch Kanaal: Sections

-The central section stretched from Purmerend to the Zijpe Lock at t Zand.
+The central section stretched from Purmerend to the Zijpe Lock at 't Zand.
 This section was led by Engineer Merens and included the lock at Purmerend.
-In the southern part of this section, the stretch from Purmerend till Spijkerboor was just as troublesome as the stretch south of it.
+In the southern part of this section, the stretch from Purmerend to Spijkerboor was just as troublesome as the stretch south of it.

-This section made use of the canals which had been dug around the Beemster and Starnmeer lakes, to make them dry.
+This section made use of the canals which had been dug around the Beemster and Starnmeer lakes to drain them.
 These were 20–30 m wide and 1.52–1.9 m deep in summer.
 Another such canal that was used ran along the former Schermermeer lake.
 This canal was also called Alkmaarse Vaart, and was 45–48 m wide and about 1.5–1.75 m deep in summer.
 From Alkmaar to the Zijpe polder the Koedijkervaart was 18–20 m wide and 1.60 m deep in summer.

 In the Zijpe polder the old Groote Sloot ran from the Schoorlse Zeedijk at Zijpersluis to the Zuiderzee.
 It had the Jacob Claesse lock at Zijpersluis, and the Grote Sluis at Oudesluis, connecting to the Zuiderzee.
-The first connection between Nieuwediep and Alkmaar was made by the construction of a small stretch of canal between the lock that was one kilometer north of 't Zand, and the Keinsmer Trekvaart in 't Zand, which connected to the Groote Sloot.
+The first connection between Nieuwediep and Alkmaar was made by the construction of a small stretch of canal between the lock that was 1 km north of 't Zand, and the Keinsmer Trekvaart in 't Zand, which connected to the Groote Sloot.
 This small stretch was tendered on 7 May 1818, that is before the plans for the Noordhollands Kanaal were approved.

 The Groote Sloot was not used for the final canal.
 Instead a new route was dug west of it, from the Schoorlse Zeedijk at Zijpersluis to the Zijpe lock just north of 't Zand.
-The hamlet Zijpersluis has the ancient Jacob Claesse lock, that cuts off the Groote Sloot from the Noordhollands Kanaal.
+The hamlet of Zijpersluis has the ancient Jacob Claesse lock, which cuts off the Groote Sloot from the Noordhollandsch Kanaal.
 However, when the new route was dug, Zijpersluis got a flood gate which could be closed with beams, the so-called Doorvaartsluis, or simply Doorvaart (passage), which was later removed.